Thank you for reading our post, please rate this article at the end.

 What Are Pocket Knives?

-As you may have guessed by the name, a pocket knife is a blade compact enough to fit in one of your pockets, but this still doesn’t give us an obvious idea of what to expect.
-There are many different kinds of pockets, all of varying sizes, and the same can be said for pocket knives.
+As you may have guessed from the name, a pocket knife is a blade compact enough to fit in a pocket, but that still doesn’t give us a clear idea of what to expect.
+There are many kinds of pockets, each with a different size, and the same can be said for pocket knives.

 There are pocket knives for various needs, ranging from self-defense to utility uses.
-They typically feature designs optimized for the job they’re made for.
+They typically feature designs optimized for their intended use.
 Pocket knives can have many features, but we’ll describe the most common type.

-Most pocket knives feature a folding design, as that is the simplest way to collapse a knife without compromising its structural integrity while it is in use.
-Remember that most pocket knives are not spring-loaded, as individual states may have a legislature forbidding such blades.
+Most pocket knives feature a folding design, as it is the simplest way to collapse a knife without compromising its structural integrity while in use.
+Remember that most pocket knives are not spring-loaded, as some states may have laws prohibiting such blades.

-Most pocket knives do not feature a very large blade, demonstrating that they aren’t meant to be used instead of dedicated knives.
+Most pocket knives don’t have very large blades, indicating they aren’t meant to be used in place of dedicated knives.
 That means that a pocket knife can get you out of a tough situation, but you shouldn’t rely on it if you go camping or into the wilderness for an extended period.

-While these blades may excel in utility, you must remember that they are still relatively small and light, meaning they aren’t made of heavy-duty materials.
-Unless you invest in an advanced model, a pocket knife isn’t designed for protracted use but is made for maximum portability.
+While these blades may excel in utility, remember they are still relatively small and light, so they aren’t made of heavy-duty materials.
+Unless you invest in an advanced model, a pocket knife isn’t designed for prolonged use; it’s made for maximum portability.

-Even though some pocket knives are built to last longer than others, they are typically unable to compete with survival knives and other heavy-duty blades.
+Even though some pocket knives are built to last longer than others, they typically cannot compete with survival knives and other heavy-duty blades.

 If you expected something different from your pocket knife, there isn’t much cause for concern, as we will now look at various other kinds of knives you can come across.
 You may find another blade more suitable than a pocket knife.